 Seth Edwin Jones was born in Bagillt, Flintshire during 1891.

-The 1911 Census shows that the family now live at Fern Cottage, Bagillt.
+The 1911 Census shows that the family then lived at Fern Cottage, Bagillt.

-Seth was invalided out of the Army in 1916 suffering from the effects of mustard gas and as previously stated he died on 28th November 1918 and was buried in Bagillt.
+Seth was invalided out of the Army in 1916 after suffering from the effects of mustard gas whilst fighting in the front line in France.
+He died on 28th November 1918 and was buried in Bagillt.

 He is also remembered on The North Wales Heroes Memorial Arch, Deiniol Road, Bangor, North Wales.

 There is a Flintshire Roll of Honour Card for Seth Edwin Jones at the County Archives Office, Hawarden, which was completed by his father.
 Details of his medals were obtained from Ancestry.co.uk